Answers to frequently asked questions

 How can I make voluntary repayments?

-You can make repayments at any branch of the Commonwealth Bank or via internet banking.
+You can make repayments via internet banking.
 You can also set up a regular direct payment with your bank.
 Please contact us to confirm our account details.

 Please be sure to include your loan number and your last name in the transaction description.
 This is essential, as it enables us to correctly identify your loan repayment.